guztus/Customer-logistics/README.md

-# FTX-Noob - crypto trading platform
+# Client list for a company

 ## Table of contents